anoma/anoma-blog/tobias/mempool/mempool-blog-post.md

 [^9]: Here, we are considering a greedy strategy.
 	If there is no greedy strategy, we are beyond the scope of the blog post.

+[^a]: There is also a tangent for scale-free aspects, but that's a little bit more far fetched.

+[^b]: That is for the case of binary branching.
+If we have ternary branching, then we'd aim for $66\%$, and for general branching degree $d$, we would aim for a fraction $1-1/d$.

+[^c]: Instead of a single operator one may want to take already some BFT system, say $3f+1$ operators.
 <!-- footnotes end -->

 <!-- notes and the like